 “In Ireland, mumming was the practice of putting on costumes, going door-to-door, and singing songs to the dead.
 Cakes were given as payment.”

 So Is It Bad?

-Many say that as long as you simply put on a costume for fun, do it for the candy, and do not have any spiritual connection to the origin of Halloween – Samhain, then there is no harm.
+Many say that as long as you simply put on a costume for fun, do it for the candy, and do not have any spiritual connection to the origin of Halloween, or Samhain, then there is no harm.

 I do not believe that.

-The truth is that after seeing people get delivered from demons on a regular basis and seeing the damage that they cause to people, I don’t understand how anyone in their right mind could want to celebrate anything that is closely related to the realm where demons operate.
+After seeing people get delivered from demons and seeing the damage that they cause to people, I don’t understand how anyone in their right mind could want to celebrate anything that is closely related to the realm where demons operate.

 - It promotes fear.
 As Christians, we celebrate faith.
 We are believers who belong to the household of faith and our lives revolve around it.
-We have the gift of faith, and are called to live lives of faith because that is what pleases God!
-The Bible says that “perfect love casts out fear…” it does not celebrate it (1 John 4:18).
+We are called to live lives of faith because that is what pleases God!
+The Bible says that “perfect love casts out fear…” It does not celebrate it (1 John 4:18).

 - It promotes death.
-The only death we remember is Jesus’.
+The only death we remember is Jesus’s.
 It defeated the grave and death.
 We believe in the cross, not in a skull!
-As Christians we believe in the Holy Spirit and in Him alone are we to rely on for guidance and direction in our lives – not the dead, and not any other spirit from “the great beyond.”
+As Christians, we believe in the Holy Spirit, and in Him alone are we to rely on for guidance and direction in our lives–not the dead, and not any other spirit from “the great beyond.”

-Although the Bible does not give us clear specifications regarding this, the wisest thing would be to not give any room or “place to the devil” to have power over you or your family.
+Although the Bible does not give us clear instructions regarding this topic, the wisest thing would be to not give any room or “place to the devil” to have power over you or your family.

 At the end of the day, there is more possibility for risk (spiritually speaking) if you celebrate it than if you decided to act like it was just another regular day.